Skip to main content

 Suryapali

-The Suryapalian Queen, Maharani Trinayani Devi was the chief consort of Rajadhiraja Trikal Dev, the elder queen of the palace and mother to Yuvaraj Ishaan Dev.
-She was the princess of the island state of Meendip known for its fisheries, lying south of Suryapali in the middle of Chandra Sagar.
+The Suryapalian Queen, Maharani Trinayani Devi, was the chief consort of Rajadhiraja Trikal Dev, the elder queen of the palace and mother to Yuvaraj Ishaan Dev.
+She was the princess of the island state of Meendip, known for its fisheries, lying south of Suryapali in the middle of Chandra Sagar.
 Her marriage to the Suryapalian heir had earned them a prestigious rank in the land.
 She also had a daughter, Kumari Nayantara, who was the youngest among the three children of Rajadhiraj Trikal Dev Varman.
-Amidst running the inner quarters and its politics she was also fond of playing chess with her son’s wet nurse, Gulabi Bai and engaging in debates with her sister-in-law Rajkumari Mandakini Devi, the king’s widowed elder sister.
-The younger queen Rani Ratnawati was more indulged in the life of her only son, the apple of her eyes, Rajputra Ravi Dev Varman.
+Amidst running the inner quarters and its politics, she was also fond of playing chess with her son’s wet nurse, Gulabi Bai and engaging in debates with her sister-in-law Rajkumari Mandakini Devi, the king’s widowed elder sister.
+The younger queen Rani Ratnawati was more indulgent in the life of her only son, the apple of her eyes, Rajputra Ravi Dev Varman.
 One incompetent move from Ishaan Dev would be his undoing, as she could then push Ravi Varman to his father’s preference.
 Given the prince’s lifestyle and indulgence in women and wine, Ratnawati hoped it was a matter of days till she got her wishes fulfilled.

 “You do know she is just a captive enemy, right?”
-Rani Ratnawati couldn’t help speaking her mind watching Maharani Trinayani Devi deck up the inner palace to welcome a Neelambargarhi captive.
+Rani Ratnawati couldn’t help speaking her mind, watching Maharani Trinayani Devi deck up the inner palace to welcome a Neelambargarhi captive.

 “She is also Neelambargarh’s princess.
 Her past and where she comes from should not make you judge her.”
 Maharani Trinayani Devi appeared calm and composed, checking the arrangements in the chamber as she spoke.

 Rajkumari Mandakini Devi entered the chambers, in a brown drape wrapped around her shoulders, looking around.
-She had a string of beads around her fingers, which contrasted the gem-studded silver bangles she wore.
+She had a string of beads around her fingers, which contrasted with the gem-studded silver bangles she wore.

 “Pray, the Maharani must have forgotten what it is like to be enemies.
 She doesn’t even welcome guests this way.”
 There was a hint of rebuke in her voice that made Rani Ratnawati smile in agreement.